 I try to please my readers.
 I really do.
-I want them ALL to have a great experience whenever they crack the cover of a J Edward book.
+I want them ALL to have a great experience whenever they crack the cover.

-You can’t please everyone.
+We writers can’t please everyone.
 Not even close.
 Some readers will be indifferent, and others only mildly interested.
-And still others will be so non-entertained they’ll take to the internet to write a negative review.
+And still others will be so non-entertained they’ll take to the internet to write a gut-busting negative review.

 Hell…I’m considering writing something truly awful just to see how many bad reviews I can collect.

-Here’s every bad review I’ve ever received.
+Here’s some of the most interesting bad reviews I’ve ever received.
 Each one is three stars or fewer.
 Each one appears on Amazon, Goodreads, or a similar site.

 By Shirley on March 8, 2016